joinpursuit/Pursuit-Core-Web/full-stack-express/express-rest-crud-mvc-index/README.md

     name: "MDN",
     url: "https://developer.mozilla.org/en-US/",
     isFavorite: true,
-    category: "educational"
+    category: "educational",
   },
   {
     name: "Apartment Therapy",
     url: "https://www.apartmenttherapy.com",
     isFavorite: true,
-    category: "inspirational"
+    category: "inspirational",
   },
   {
     name: "DMV",
     url: "https://dmv.ny.gov",
     isFavorite: false,
-    category: "adulting"
+    category: "adulting",
   },
 ];
 ```

-Thought question: What does `module.exports` do?
+**Thought question:** What does `module.exports` do?
 What happens if we forget to add it?
 What kind of error will we get?

 ## Set up Controllers